neurosim/MLP_NeuroSim_V3.0/README.md

-The MLP+NeuroSim framework was developed by [Prof. Shimeng Yu's group](http://faculty.engineering.asu.edu/shimengyu/) (Arizona State University).
+The MLP+NeuroSim framework was developed by [Prof. Shimeng Yu's group](http://faculty.engineering.asu.edu/shimengyu/) (Georgia Institute of Technology).
 The model is made publicly available on a non-commercial basis.
 Copyright of the model is maintained by the developers, and the model is distributed under the terms of the [Creative Commons Attribution-NonCommercial 4.0 International Public License](http://creativecommons.org/licenses/by-nc/4.0/legalcode)

-This is the released version 3.0 (Feb, 2018) for the tool.
+This is the released version 3.0 (Feb, 2019) for the tool.
 In this version, the algorithm weight range is changed from (0,1) in V2.0 to (-1,1).
 Parrallel read-out architecture is added for digital eNVM based synaptic arrays.
 More training algorithms are available.

 Developers: Pai-Yu Chen, Xiaochen Peng and Yandong Luo
 PI: Prof. Shimeng Yu, Georgia Institute of Technology